Find Trade Colleges

 88 Yearly Graduations

-University of Houston is the 4th most popular school in the nation for students seeking a bachelor's degree in ME tech.
+University of Houston is the 4th most popular school in the nation for students seeking a bachelor's degree in me tech.
 Roughly 47,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $8,685 per year, while in-state graduate students, on average, pay $8,713 per year.
-For the 2020-2021 academic year, 88 bachelor's degrees were handed out to ME tech majors at UH.
-Of these students, 8% were women and 75% were members of underrepresented racial-ethnic groups.
+For the 2021-2022 academic year, 88 bachelor's degrees were handed out to me tech majors at UH.
+Around 72% of these students were from an underrepresented racial-ethnic group, and 26% were women.

 #5